peremenov/seize/readme.md

 ## How it works

-Here is simple algorythm how it works:
+Here is algorythm how it works:

 * Getting html tags that we expect to be text or content container such as `p`, `table`, `img`, etc.
 * Filtering unnesessary tags by content and tag names wich defenantly can't be in a content container